-The NC met once in FY2019.
+The NC met once in FY2020.
 The NC's principal functions are:-

-- 4.1 The NC will regularly and strategically review the structure, size and composition (including the skills, gender, age, qualification, experience and diversity) of the Board and Board Committees (taking in account Listing Rules 210(5)(c) and the Provisions 2.1 to 2.4 of the Code).
-It will then recommend changes, if any, to the Board. - 4.2 The NC is responsible for identifying and nominating candidates to fill Board vacancies as they occur.
-Specifically, the NC shall:- - (a) consider candidates from a wide range of backgrounds. - (b) consider candidates on their own merits and evaluate against objective criteria such as their experience, knowledge, gender, age and skills in relation to the needs of the Board; and whether the candidates will add diversity to the Board and whether they are likely to have adequate time to discharge their duties. - (c) consider the composition and progressive renewal of the Board or Board Committees. - (d) appoint an independent third party to source and screen candidates, if necessary. - 4.3 Before recommending an appointee to the Board, the NC shall ask him/her to disclose any existing or expected future business interests that may lead to a conflict of interest.
-This disclosure is to be included in any recommendations to the Board. - 4.4 Following the Board's confirmation, the NC will send the newly-appointed Director a formal appointment letter which clearly sets out his/her roles and responsibilities, authority, and the Board's expectations in respect of his/her time commitment as a Director of the company. - 4.5 The NC recommends the membership of the Board Committees to the Board.
+- The NC will regularly and strategically review the structure, size and composition (including the skills, gender, age, qualification, experience and diversity) of the Board and Board Committees (taking in account Rule 210(5) (c) of the Listing Manual of SGX-ST and the Provisions 2.1 to 2.4 of the Code).
+It will then recommend changes, if any, to the Board. - 2.
+The NC is responsible for identifying and nominating candidates to fill Board vacancies as they occur.
+Specifically, the NC shall: - a. consider candidates from a wide range of backgrounds. - b. consider candidates on their own merits and evaluate against objective criteria such as their experience, knowledge, gender, age and skills in relation to the needs of the Board; and whether the candidates will add diversity to the Board and whether they are likely to have adequate time to discharge their duties. - c. consider the composition and progressive renewal of the Board or Board Committees. - d. appoint an independent third party to source and screen candidates, if necessary. - e. interview or meet with the candidate.

-Provision 4.1 of the Code: NC to make recommendations to the Board on relevant matters
+Provision 4.1 of the

+Code:-NC to make recommendations to the Board on relevant matters

-Provision 4.2 of the Code: Composition of NC
+Provision 4.2 of the Code:-

+Composition of NC

-Provision 4.3 of the Code: Process for the selection, appointment and re-appointment of Directors
+Provision 4.3 of the Code:- Process for the selection, appointment and re-appointment of Directors